RAMP CORPORATE CARD REVIEW FOR STARTUPS AND FOUNDERS

 • Essential.
 This level is free and includes most features, like rewards and savings suggestions.

-• Platform.
+• Plus.
 At $7 per user per month, this level provides category-specific spending controls, Slack integration, multiple-step spending request approvals, and more.
+Netsuite integration.

 • Enterprise.
-This level is custom-priced and includes a dedicated account manager, quarterly spending audits, and a Ramp negotiator who will work with vendors to obtain better pricing.
+This level is custom-priced and includes a dedicated account manager, quarterly spending audits, SOX compliant.
+Local card issuance.

 The Ramp card is a good solution for a growing startup that wants to review and monitor expenses without going through purchases and receipts manually.
 Its cash-back feature is simple and the robust expense management software gives small companies an easy way to streamline expense tracking and reimbursement, while providing spend analysis that could save your startup thousands.
 As your company expands you can investigate the higher subscriptions tiers, but the free plan includes features that help you save money and importantly, your time.
 If you have questions about expense management for your startup, please contact us.